ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

    :class: image-boxshadow
    :alt: The mouse action selection dropdown.

-An **Action** creates a mouse event corresponding to one of the following types (by default, the mouse position will be set to the center of the component's selection or subselection):
+An **Action** creates a mouse event corresponding to one of the six types listed below (an Operations tutorial video is available which :ref:`explains the individual Action options <operations_tutorials_actions>`).
+By default, the mouse position will be set to the center of the component's selection or subselection.

     * **None (default):**  Don't perform any mouse action when a component is matched.
     * **Move:**  Hover the mouse over the component, without clicking.
 The